 3. Shop with a reverse grocery list.

 Grocery spoilage can kick your grocery budget up by anywhere from $50 to $500.
 It’s not unusual to throw out 25 percent or more of the groceries you purchase.
-Two friends of mine who are married threw out hundreds per month in groceries because each of them bought groceries without asking the other what was already purchased.
+Two married friends of mine threw out hundreds per month in groceries because each of them bought groceries without asking the other what was already purchased.

 4. Save on restaurant orders without coupons.

 You can save on going out to eat by using Groupon and Restaurant.com coupons, but the restaurants on the list aren’t always the ones you’d choose.
 You can eat cheaper at any restaurant by being choosy about what you’re ordering.
 You can order only appetizers, for example.
 Do trade-offs when it comes to dessert and drinks.